More ABBA sites

 ABBA Intermezzo International Fan Club

-These organisations both have news sections on their websites, both of which are updated fairly regularly.
-Both the official fan club, run by Helga van de Kar in The Netherlands, and Intermezzo, run by Regina Grafunder in Germany, also publish glossy quarterly fan magazines.
+The Official International ABBA Fan Club concentrates its news reporting to its Facebook and Twitter accounts, both of which are visible on their website's News page.
+ABBA Intermezzo International Fan Club also updates its site with news from time to time.
+More pertinently, both the official fan club, run by Helga van de Kar in The Netherlands, and Intermezzo, run by Regina Grafunder in Germany, also publish glossy quarterly fan magazines.
 These magazines feature neat round-ups of news in every issue, along with unique and interesting articles and interviews.
 Both of these magazines are essential resources - every serious ABBA fan should be a subscriber; it won't cost you an arm and a leg either.
 The Official International ABBA Fan Club also runs the ABBA Fan Club Shop.

 icethe site on facebook

 Dominic "Ice" Wallis runs the excellent Björn & Benny-focused icethesite, where news relating to the male half of ABBA usually take precedence.
 There is also a comprehensive archive of features, which will keep you busy for many hours.
 And don't miss Dominic's Facebook page, where he publishes all kinds of ABBA-related news.

 ABBA-Official News Blog

 These sites report news, although only intermittently these days.
 At the time of writing (August 2016), the formerly very active and quite good ABBA Today hasn't published anything since March 2016, so I'm not sure if its owner has abandoned it.